Sing a New Psalm:

 the name of the LORD can be seen as well as heard

-Tami Palladino, Turning to God’s Word co-founder, created the illustration for this lesson from titles for God found in the Psalms, and it reflects the lesson title—”Our Help Is in the Name of the LORD.”
+God found in the psalms, and it reflects the lesson title—”Our Help Is in the Name of the LORD.”
 Tami relied on the use of white space to connect these Old Testament titles of God with the New Testament sacrifice of God’s Son, Jesus, something that’s readily apparent even in the thumbnail version of her illustration.
-In Psalm 124, consider what expectations the Psalmist might have about how the name of the LORD can help him.
+In Psalm 124, consider what expectations David might have about how the name of the LORD can help him.
 What might make the LORD’s name carry so much power?
 When in the past have you consciously called upon the name of the LORD?
 What situation in your life right now might improve if you called upon the name of the LORD?
 Which of God’s titles best fits what you know about God’s current action in your own life?
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 55 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 57 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 the Divine Praises

 Many Catholics are familiar with the Divine Praises, which incorporate God’s holy name and often are recited following Benediction with the Blessed Sacrament.
 This litany may be prayerfully recited at any time, however.
 Not all Catholics realize that the Divine Praises were written with the specific purpose of serving as reparation for blasphemy and profane language.
 One Catholic we know is in the habit, when others take the Lord’s name in vain, of immediately responding with “Blessed be God,” the first words of the litany.
-Another person recites the first two praises—”Blessed be God; blessed be his holy name”—when tempted to utter profanities.
-The entire litany can be found on page 54 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Another person we know recites the first two praises—”Blessed be God; blessed be his holy name”—when tempted to utter profanities.
+The entire litany can be found on page 56 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
 Consider some ways in which you might include the Divine Praises in your prayer life.

 name—you could look it up in our archives